ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** These days, I worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse and learned about arrays.

+### Day 53-54: 19-20 October 2018

+**Today's Progress**: Worked on and completed a WordPress site for work.

+**Thoughts:** I worked on and completed another WordPress site for work that was slightly more complicated than usual and required custom CSS.